 We encourage all new children to visit the school before starting.
 For all children we visit the pre-school settings and discuss their needs with the staff who know them best and their parents.
-The Reception teacher, Miss Harjette, makes home visits in the summer term.
+The Reception teacher, Miss Harjette, makes home visits and visits to pre-schools in the summer term.

-We begin to prepare pupils for transition into the next stage of their education by liaising with the local schools and talking to their year 7 mentors and pastoral teams so that the transition is as smooth as possible.
+We begin to prepare pupils for transition to the next stage of their education by liaising with the local schools and talking to their year 7 mentors and pastoral teams so that the transition is as smooth as possible.
 Vulnerable children are often invited to extra sessions prior to starting their next school.